Samanthapudi-Shakeer/GAME-HEAVEN/README.md

 ## Main File
 - **File:** `main.cpp`
 - The main file provides a user-friendly interface to choose and play any of the games.
-- Navigate through the Game House menu to start, replay, rewind, or play another round.
+- Navigate through the Game Heaven menu to start, replay, rewind, or play another round.

-   Feel free to explore, have fun, and challenge yourself in the Game House!
+   Feel free to explore, have fun, and challenge yourself in the Game Heaven!
 Enjoy the classic board gaming experience in C++.

 ## How to Download and Run the Code

 ### Prerequisites:
 1. Ensure you have a C++ compiler installed on your system.
 If not, you can download one like [GCC](https://gcc.gnu.org/) for Unix-based systems or [MinGW](https://mingw-w64.org/doku.php) for Windows.
+Do not support for other OS's.

-2. Make sure you have a terminal or command prompt available.
+2. Make sure you have a terminal or command prompt available with latest version.

 ### Downloading the Code:
 1. Click on the "Code" button at the top of the repository.